Johnny Briceño: Prime Minister of Belize (2020–present)

 On 11 November 2020, the People's United Party, led by Briceño, won government in the 2020 general election, defeating the United Democratic Party, led by Patrick Faber.
 He took office as Prime Minister of Belize on 12 November 2020.
-He is the first Prime Minister who is not from Belize City.
+He is the first prime minister who is not from Belize City.

 In July 2021, Briceño's government passed legislation establishing a fixed seven-year term for the Governor-General of Belize.
 During the debate on the bill, he stated that Belize should begin to consider the replacement of the monarchy with a republic.

+In March 2025, Briceño (and the PUP) won the 2025 Belizean general election and was sworn in again the next day.

 Personal life

-Briceño and his wife Rossana (a 1986 graduate of Muffles College) have three sons.
-On 24 November 2020, two weeks after starting his term as Prime Minister, he declared he was diagnosed with COVID-19 and was doing well.
+Briceño and his wife Rossana Briceño (a 1986 graduate of Muffles College) have three sons.
+On 24 November 2020, two weeks after starting his term as prime minister, he declared he was diagnosed with COVID-19 and was doing well.
 On 1 February 2022, it was announced that Briceño tested positive for COVID-19 again.